Are You Suffering From severe endometriosis?

 What is Cystic Ovarian Endometriosis?

-In some women, more severe forms present as either cystic ovarian or deep infiltrating endometriosis.
+In some women, more severe forms present as either cystic ovarian or deep infiltrating disease.
 Cystic ovarian endometriosis always has been recognised as a severe form because of its association with pelvic adhesions, infertility, and pelvic pain.
 Clinical examination during menstruation can diagnose reliably deep endometriosis, cystic ovarian endometriosis, or cul-de-sac adhesions.
 This test, preferentially combined with a follicular phase CA-125 assay, should be used to decide whether a preparation for bowel surgery should be given.

-How CA 125 helps in pre-treatment of endometriosis?
+How CA 125 helps in pre-treatment ?

 The presence of pelvic nodularity during menstruation or a CA125 concentration higher than 35 U/mL can be used to decide in which women bowel pre-treatment should be given with a sensitivity of 87%, whereas <13%, will get an unnecessary bowel pre-treatment.